WilliamDavidHarrison/api/README.md

 ```

 ## Notes
-This API has not been deployed yet.
+API is not currently active.